Victoria Sporting Club: Golden era (1960–1964)

+Moosa Ghazi receiving the Independence Day Football Tournament trophy in 1961.

 Following the establishment of East Pakistan, the club relocated its clubhouse twice.
 Initially near the Bhasani Hockey Stadium in 1960, then to a location near the Baitul Mukarram Mosque in Dhaka.
 However, the latter clubhouse was later burnt down by the Muslim residency, prompting the club to move to present-day Uttara.
-On the pitch, Victoria showed signs of improvement compared to the previous decade, finishing league runners-up in both 1960 and 1961.
+On the pitch, Victoria showed signs of improvement compared to the previous decade.